How I Went From Fat Ass to Phat Ass

 Strength training allowed me to fill out with muscle while slimming down so I wasn't left looking deflated.

 Training for the goals of strength and muscle kept me focused on something other than the number on the scale.
 For me, being able to remain in a positive goal oriented mindset kept me from losing motivation during my journey.

 Get your nutrition in check

-The most important part of weight loss is your nutrition.
+The most important part of weight loss is dialing in your nutrition.

-I've taken everything I know about weight loss, made it simple and easy to understand, then put it into a free guide called "Eating for Your Goals".
+I've taken everything I've learned about weight loss, made it simple and easy to understand, then put it into a free guide called "Eating for Your Goals".
 Click the link below to download it.